 The Commission's Streamline Program was established for the Enforcement Division's prosecution of violations with limited public harm.
-A staff memorandum dated May 11, 2015 outlines the parameters of Enforcement's current Streamline Program.
-A large percentage of cases before the Commission are resolved through the existing program.
+A staff memorandum dated May 11, 2015 outlined the initial parameters of Enforcement's Streamline Program.
+A large percentage of cases before the Commission were resolved through that program.
 In 2018, 77% of all cases presented to the Commission were resolved through the program.

+In January 2019, the Commission approved regulations codifying the Streamline Program.
 Violation types that can qualify for the streamline program currently include:

 - Statement of Economic Interests Non-Filer

 - Statement of Economic Interests Non-Reporter

 - Campaign Statement/Report Non-Filer

 - Campaign Statement/Report Non-Reporter

 - Lobbyist/Lobbying Firm/Lobbyist Employer/Lobbying Coalition/\$5,000-Filer Report Non-Filer

 - Unreported Lobbying Activity

 - Cash Contributions or Expenditures of \$100 or more

 - Campaign Bank Account

 - Committee Naming

 - Advertising and Mass Mailing Disclosures

 - Recordkeeping

 - Gift Limit

 - Slate Mailer Organization Filing Issues

 - Proper Recusal of a Conflict of Interest

 - Major Donor Notification